 Farkas, Meredith G. “Training Librarians for the Future: Integrating Technology into LIS Education.”
 Information Tomorrow: Reflections on Technology and the Future of Public & Academic Libraries.
 Ed.
 Rachel Singer Gordon.
 Medford, NJ: Information Today, 2007.

 Farkas, Meredith G. and Lisa Janicke Hinchliffe.
 “Library Faculty and Instructional Assessment: Creating a Culture of Assessment through the High Performance Programming Model of Organizational Transformation.”
 Journal of Collaborative Librarianship.
-In press.